Cycling Cirque de Troumouse

 If you get the chance to cycle the climb of Cirque de Troumouse you are in for a real treat.
 This ride can be classified as a hidden gem in this part of the Pyrenees.
 Due to its location within the Pyrenees National Park, the Cirque de Troumouse climb has never been featured in the Tour de France.
-The Tour’s loss is your gain though as it is an absolutely stunning hors catégorie climb which has it all.
+The Tour’s loss is your gain though as it is an absolutely stunning hors catégorie climb that has it all.
 Topping out at an elevation of 2110m (6923ft) it is also one of the highest climbs in the Pyrenees.

 The town of Gédre marks the start of the climb.
 Once you make your way through the cobbled streets and take a series of hairpin bends you will immediately take a left turn.
 Whilst your ride to get to this point is all uphill – the real climbing begins now.

 There is no other way about it – the road to the summit is hard.
 Steep ramps of over 13% await you, and if you are riding this climb in the heat of summer you will be exposed to the full force of the sun.
-After passing through a set toll gates (ride on through it is free to continue for those on bikes), you will start climbing the first set of spectacular switchbacks.
+After passing through a set of toll gates (ride on through it is free to continue for those on bikes), you will start climbing the first set of spectacular switchbacks.
 The road is narrow and cut up and it is quite common to see sheep and cattle grazing on the pasture beside it.
 If you are lucky you may even spot a marmot!
-The spectacular views you are afforded as you gain elevation will hopefully distract you from the double digit gradients.
+The spectacular views you are afforded as you gain elevation will hopefully distract you from the double-digit gradients.

 A quick descent follows and as you pass a small cafe on your left, you may be hoping the climbing is finished.
 But the road ahead tells a different story.
 One final set of switchbacks and 3kms/1.8mi of climbing awaits you.
 From here the road to the top stays consistently between 10 – 11%.
 With the big rock amphitheatre looming large you will feel quite small in this stunning landscape.

 A small car park at the top signifies the end of the climbing.
 If you feel like a short hike there are walking trails to be found at the summit.
-Personally we think the views of the hairpin road with the surrounding large mountains is one of the most spectacular in the whole of the Pyrenees – make sure you take some photos!
+Personally, we think the views of the hairpin road with the surrounding large mountains is one of the most spectacular in the whole of the Pyrenees – make sure you take some photos!

 Distance: 90.6km / 56.3mi